OpenNews/srccon-2024/homepage.md

 ### When & where

 On August 15-16 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).
-When tickets go on sale, we'll also open up a discounted block of rooms for participants at a nearby hotel.

 Our program will begin around 9am on Thursday and close by 6pm Friday.
-If you’re figuring out travel plans, most participants arrive Wednesday afternoon and leave Friday morning.
+If you’re figuring out travel plans, most participants arrive Wednesday afternoon and leave Saturday morning.

 We have reserved a block of rooms at the [Graduate Minneapolis Hotel](https://www.graduatehotels.com/minneapolis/) at a base rate of $149 per night.
 The Graduate Hotel is located right next to the SRCCON venue and is connected by a tunnel in case of bad weather.
 The conference rate will be available until July 24 or all rooms are booked.
 To get the conference rate, please call 612-379-8888 and ask for the SRCCON ("Source-con")/OpenNews rate, or use our [dedicated booking link](https://www.graduatehotels.com/minneapolis/#/booking/step-1?group=9560341&arrive=08%2F14%2F2024&depart=08%2F17%2F2024).